NeilMacMullen/Textrude/README.md

 ## What's new

-### vNext (source only)
-- ~~Note - template intellisense/code-completion is known to be broken in the current source build~~
-- Update to Monaco 22.3 which supports an extra couple of languages
-- Rewire font-size control, line numbers, wordwarp to model/output panes
-- remove minimap from model/output panes
-- added spinner to monaco panes and made white flash a bit briefer
-- whitespace can be made visible in input/output panes
+### v1.4.0 (source/binary)
+- The Monaco text editor is now used for all edit panes including the template editor, definitions and include paths.
-- reuse single Monaco edit pane for multiple models/outputs for cleaner switching & lower resource use
+- A single Monaco edit pane is now used for multiple models/outputs for cleaner switching & improved responsiveness
-- definitions and includes are now move to main input section and used Monaco editor
-- the template is now edited using Monaco and (rudimentary) syntax hightlight is applied
+- The view menu allows visible-whitespace to be toggled on and off
+- Rudimentary syntax highlighting and intellisense are provided for the template editor
-- models and outputs can now be renamed in TextrudeInteractive
+- Models and outputs can now be assigned names
-- Textrude CLI now supports named models/outputs via "mymodel=d:/model.csv" syntax
-- Basic auto-completion restored
-- CAKE build support - thanks to [Martin Hochstrasser](https://github.com/highstreeto)
-- Updated to latest Scriban for [multi-line pipes (yay!)](https://github.com/scriban/scriban/pull/327)
-- Add link to textrude community chat in help menu
+- Help menu now includes a link to gitter-chat
-- Linked files can be toggled between absolute and relative paths
+- Model, template and output panes now support linking to files.
 - Export/Build... menu now brings up a dialog to help build CLI options.

-### v1.3.0 (source/binary)
-- Models and outputs can be added/removed on a per-project basis
-- Syntax highlighting for output panes
-- Input/ouput panes can be "linked" to files and load/save are supported
-- fontsize, wordwrap and line-number settings are now persisted
-- warning dialog is now shown if the current project has unsaved changes
-- default rendering throttle reduced to 50ms for better responsiveness
+- Updated to latest Scriban for [multi-line pipes](https://github.com/scriban/scriban/pull/327)
-- Taskbar icon now shows jumplist, TextrudeInteractive can be started with name of project as parameter
-- TextrudeInteractive now opens last used project when reopened
-- TextrudeInteractive now uses the Monaco editor (from VS Code) hugely improving the syntax highlighting abilities.
-Massive thanks to [Martin Hochstrasser](https://github.com/highstreeto) for this!
+- Special thanks to [Martin Hochstrasser](https://github.com/highstreeto) for
-- upgrade to latest Scriban which supports [captured variables in anonymous functions](https://github.com/scriban/scriban/issues/322)
+  - CAKE build support
+  - The fancy new logo!

 [Full change history](doc/changeHistory.md)